They shall grow not old as we that are left grow

-Cyril joined the Grenadier Guards under-age in 1914 and served in the 1st World War.
+Cyril fought in both the First and the Second World Wars.
+Cyril was born in Peasmarsh, Sussex in 1899, the son of Henry and Mary Sheather.
+Cyril joined the Grenadier Guards under-age in 1914.
+19 was the legal minimum age for armed service overseas.
 Cyril was a Lance Sergeant when the Great War ended in 1918, and was awarded the British Service Medal and the Victory Service Medal.
-Cyril had become a regular soldier, and had risen to become the Regimental Sergeant Major of the First Batallion Grenadier Guards when the Second World War broke out in 1939.
-Sadly, he was killed on Saturday 1st June 1940, during the defence of the Dunkirk-Nieuport perimeter.
+Cyril had become a regular soldier, and had risen to become the Regimental Sergeant Major of the First Battalion Grenadier Guards when the Second World War broke out in 1939.
+Sadly, he was killed on Saturday 1 June 1940, during the defence of the Dunkirk-Nieuport perimeter.
 He was 41.
 Cyril is buried in Coxyde Military Cemetery, Belgium.

 After Cyril died in 1940, Norah and the three children (Maureen-8, Noel-7, and Theresa-18 months) had to leave their quarters, and came to live in Brookwood with Minnie.
 Noel became a Cub and later a Scout with the 1st Brookwood group.
 Norah, Cyril's widow, remained in Brookwood until her death in 1972.
-Minnie's younger daughter Nora still lives at 225.
+Minnie's younger daughter Nora stayed at 225.